How Many Mortgages Can You Have?

 Author: Pete Mugleston

-If you’re wondering how many mortgages you can have in total, there’s no fixed answer.
-It will depend on the type of mortgages you’re seeking and your personal circumstances, as we’ll explain in this article.
+There’s no fixed answer if you’re wondering how many mortgages you can have.
+It will depend on the type of mortgage you’re seeking and your circumstances, as we’ll explain in this article.

 How many residential mortgages can you have?

 So, if you want to buy a second home or a holiday home abroad, you’ll need to find a lender who agrees that you can afford to own multiple homes.
-Unfortunately, it can be difficult to prove that your finances will cover the repayments for a second mortgage, let alone a third.
-You can find out more in our guide to second home mortgages.
+Unfortunately, it can be challenging to prove that your finances will cover the repayments for a second mortgage, let alone a third.
+You can find out more in our guide to second-home mortgages.

 Note that most residential mortgages do not allow you to let your property commercially.
-So, if you’re expecting to let your second home or holiday home some of the time and use that money to help you make your mortgage repayments, you’ll probably need an investment mortgage instead.
+So, if you’re expecting to let out your second home or holiday home some of the time and use that money to help you repay your mortgage, you’ll probably need an investment mortgage instead.

 Can you have multiple mortgages on one property?

 Yes.
-If you already have one mortgage secured on your home and you want another, this is called a second charge mortgage.
+If you already have one mortgage secured on your home and want another, this is called a second-charge mortgage.
 These are usually used to finance home improvements, consolidate debts, or meet short-term capital requirements.
-You can find out all the details in our guide to second charge mortgages.
+Our guide to second-charge mortgages provides all the details.

-The terms ‘second charge’ and ‘third charge’ relate to the priority of repayment in situations of default.
+The terms ‘second charge’ and ‘third charge’ relate to the priority of repayment in default situations.
 If your home had to be sold to pay your debts, your original lender (as the provider of the ‘first charge’ mortgage) would have the highest priority claim on the proceeds, followed by your second charge lender and then, if you have a third mortgage on the property, your third charge lender.

 Can they be with different lenders?